LIT-Protocol/sev-snp-utils/README.md

 ## Key Derivation

-The guest can ask the firmware to provide a key derived from a root key.
-This key may be used by the guest for any purpose it chooses, such as sealing keys or communicating with external entities.
+The guest can ask the firmware to provide a key derived from a root key contained within the AMD SEV-SNP PSP.
+This key may be used by the guest for any purpose it chooses, such as sealing keys (i.e. for disk encryption) or communicating with external entities.
+Usually the intention will be that this can be used to create a key that's only known to the guest.

 ### Preparation